opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 ## Should I rebase or merge?

-Also do rebases.
+Always do rebases.
 It makes your history look prettier.

 ## Should I use submodules for dependencies?